Rubics-Xuan/TransBTS/README.md

 ![visual_comparison](https://github.com/Wenxuan-1119/TransBTS/blob/main/figure/visual_comparison.PNG "visual_comparison")

 ## Citation
-If you use our code or model in your work or find it is helpful, please cite the paper:
+If you use our code or models in your work or find it is helpful, please cite the corresponding paper:

 ```
 @inproceedings{wang2021transbts,
   title={TransBTS: Multimodal Brain Tumor Segmentation Using Transformer},